JornVernee/JornVernee.github.io/_posts/2024-02-16-prune-dead-exception-handlers.markdown

 be 'exceptional', i.e. happen rarely.
 This doesn't sound like a good deal, and I suspect one of the main reasons why profiling of exception handlers wasn't done sooner.

-However, when an exception is thrown, we go through a interpreter runtime call to look up the exception handler.
+But, when an exception is thrown, we go through an interpreter runtime call to look up the exception handler.
 We can just put the profiling code in that runtime call, under the assumption that we only need to look up an exception handler when we are actually going to execute it.
 That is also what we ended up doing: whenever we look up an exception handler, we mark that